dddumin/UserCar/README.md

 # UserCar
 Web Application for viewing users' cars.
 Allows you to add / remove / update a user or machine for a user.

-Stack: Java, SpringBoot, Hibernate, Html, CSS, KavaScript, jQuery, Ajax, Bootstrap
+Stack: Java, SpringBoot, Hibernate, Html, CSS, KavaScript, jQuery, Ajax, Bootstrap, MySQL

 ## List User
 ![1](https://user-images.githubusercontent.com/79397536/130104860-6a403093-3132-4a48-8344-7bfb78c385ca.PNG)